Stormy9/Stormy9.github.io/CS460/hwk_02/step_zero.md

 ---
 ---
 sorry about the... elongated "Step 0"..... but this is how my brain works to figure this crap out.
-If I'd just read about this, and not tested it out and played with everything, I wouldn't remember stuff, and wouldn't get it as well..... and then when I started doing the *real* stuff for this assignment, I'd like freak out and stuff.
+If I'd just read about this, and not tested it a-a-a-a-all out and played with *e-v-e-r-y-t-h-i-n-g*, I wouldn't totally get, or remember stuff -- and I certainly wouldn't get it as well..... and then when I started doing the *real* stuff for this assignment, I'd like freak out and stuff.   [=

 Plus, I need the visuals (screenshots) to lock it in.

 Better to freak out with an experimental repo & branch, that matters not to anything nor anyone.   [=

+But I did decide it was better to move it to it's own "extra" page.

 ---
 These are the primary helpful pages: